metal-toolbox/hollow-metadataservice/README.md

 The service offers two "flavors" of metadata -- a standard JSON format, and an "ec2-style" format.

 ### Standard JSON Format
-The standard JSON metadata format includes (but is not limited to) the following fields:
+The standard JSON metadata format may include (but is not limited to) the following fields:
 - `id` - (uuid) The unique ID of the instance.
 - `hostname` - (string) The hostname of the instance.
 - `operating_system` - (object) A JSON object containing information about the OS installed on the instance.